Route 7 to be named after late Sheriff Fred Abdalla

 So, community members want to make sure he will never be forgotten.

-The Fredick J. Abdalla Memorial Highway would run State Route 7 in Jefferson County along the Stratton area.
+The Fredrick J. Abdalla Memorial Highway would run State Route 7 in Jefferson County along the Stratton area.

 A road that the Sheriff himself patrolled for many years.